keroserene/snowflake/README.md

 ##### -- Testing directly via WebRTC Server --

-Ordinarily, the WebrTC client plugin speaks with a Broker which helps match and signal with a browser proxy, which ultimately speaks with a default websocket server.
+Ordinarily, the WebRTC client plugin speaks with a Broker which helps match and signal with a browser proxy, which ultimately speaks with a default websocket server.